pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-### Run

-To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
-Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`core`(s), `static`, `reg-slave`).
+### Authenticate with the Pryv Docker registry

-You will first need to authenticate with the distribution host to retrieve the Pryv.io Docker images.
+To launch the installation, you will first need to authenticate with the distribution host to retrieve the Pryv.io Docker images.
 You should have received a JSON file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.

 To log in, type:

     cat pryv-docker-key.json | docker login -u _json_key --password-stdin https://eu.gcr.io

-or for an older docker engine
+or for an older Docker engine

     docker login -u _json_key -p "$(cat pryv-docker-key.json)" https://eu.gcr.io

+### Config follower Docker authentication

+The follower service will reboot Pryv services when applying an update from the admin panel after performing a version upgrade.
+In order to download the new Docker images from the Pryv private repository, the container needs to have access to a valid authentication token.

+Adapt the `config-follower/config-follower.yml` mounting point for the `.docker/config.json` file to the user with whom you have performed the `docker login` command.

+### Run

-Once this completes, set the required permissions on data and log directories by running the following script:
+Set the required permissions on data and log directories by running the following script:

     sudo ./ensure-permissions-${ROLE}